 Established in 1911, National Pharmacies operates more than 40 pharmacies and 20 optical stores in the South Australia region.
 To better serve its 300,000 members, the company embarked on a digital transformation strategy focused on updating its technology to meet shifting customer challenges of better engagement through mobile and social channels.

-Seeking an IT services organisation with extensive experience in Oracle technology and the retail industry, National Pharmacies selected DXC Red Rock to support the transformation.
-DXC Red Rock is the largest independent provider of Oracle consulting and managed services in Australia and New Zealand.
+Seeking an IT services organisation with extensive experience in Oracle technology and the retail industry, National Pharmacies selected DXC Practice for Oracle to support the transformation.
+DXC Practice for Oracle is the largest independent provider of Oracle consulting and managed services in Australia and New Zealand.

 National Pharmacies wanted to maintain its 100-plus-year legacy of helping consumers in South Australia improve their health.
 Ryan Klose, general manager of Corporate Services for National Pharmacies, says to do so, the retailer needed to become a better innovator, and deliver technologies fast and at a low cost.
 “Many of our consumers are using mobiles today, whether they’re purchasing or talking about what they’ve purchased or what they’re going to purchase next,” Klose says.
 “Our technology had to change to compete.”